Eternalyze0/creative_ai/README.md

 The LLM discriminator sees the proof and has to judge whether it is correct or incorrect (fortunately such data exists from humans).

-The LLM discriminator makes a judgement call: fake.
-And provides feedback on why such is the case.
+The LLM discriminator makes a judgement call: incorrect.
+And provides feedback on why such is the case (grading).

 The LLM generator then reads this critique and generates a new proof based on it for the LLM discriminator to evaluate.